radumalica/sourcify/README.md

   # Recreate volume
   docker compose up -d sync-scheduler
   ```
-- The parquet cache requires ~100-200GB for the full dataset
-- Database storage is separate and stored in the `postgres_data` volume

 **Issue: Sync taking too long**
 - Solution: The initial sync downloads ~900 files.
 Subsequent syncs are incremental and much faster.